roughentomologyx/awesome-computer-history-2/README.md

 - https://www.youtube.com/watch?v=Cr2zVRg1P30 A Brief History of the Internet, Part 1: Networking The Nerds
 - https://www.youtube.com/watch?v=YU-t0f71cFs Codd and the mathematical model that turned into a multi-billion dollar industry

+# Blogs
+- https://www.folklore.org/ Anecdotes about the development of the original Macintosh
 # Youtube Channels
 - https://www.youtube.com/@UsagiElectric/videos